m3047/shodohflo/app/README.md

 The _Clear_ button will clear collected data for the address specified in _Filter_, and if _Filter_ is set to `--all--` then all data is cleared.

+### Recon Netflows

+Recon artifacts are indicated by the address being in a shade of red.
+Recon artifacts are presented for netflows only.
+Both clients (originators) and targets (destinations) of the flow are indicated for addresses on the own network as well as remote; **this includes flows which are strictly within the own network**.

+The rationale for including this is the revelation that some web sites are probing their local environment (and some web browsers are allowing it!).

+There are two triggers for this artifact:

+* **ICMP Type 3 (Destination Unreachable)** These indicate that a port or host is unreachable; or they can indicate that a network is unreachable.
+We just group them all together.
+* **TCP RST** Many network stacks respond with RST (rather than ICMP type 3) when a port is not open for TCP.

+Since these are a hypothetical server responding about service availability, the source and destination are reversed from the actual flow over the wire.
+The _client_ is the address which sent the undeliverable packet and the _target_ is the address they sent it to.
+Port numbers follow the same semantics.

+##### False positives

+I have two devices on my SOHO network which produce false positives regularly:

+* **ICMP Destination Unreachable for own DNS requests** I have a _Roku_ and an _Asus_ wireless repeater which regularly emit _ICMP Port Unreachable_ when the nameserver replies to their legitimate (?)
+DNS requests.
+This shows up as a source port 53 and a destination high port originating from the evil nameserver and targeting the poor dumb device.
+* **Netbios, Rendezvous, etc.** The _Asus_ repeater periodically probes for TCP services.
+I don't know why, and I've never been able to shut it off.
+I view it as a free pentesting service.